langlk/ecommerce-refactor/README.md

   * Product price is greater than 0.
 * Product index uses flexbox instead of Materialize grid to format rows.
 * Remove "decimal" column from orders table and change total_price to a decimal instead of a string.
-* Add integration tests for AJAX functionality.
+* Add testing, including integration tests for AJAX functionality.
+* Updates to styling to improve the aesthetics of the site.

 ## Support and contact details